charles-uno/charles-uno.github.io/_drafts/2016-01-01-pokemon-types.md

 shadow > plant > stone > heart

-In the Pokémon universe, each trainer carries a team of pocket monsters with them at all times.
-When two trainers make eye contact, they are honor-bound to battle.
-Battles cannot end until one trainer's entire team is knocked unconscious.
-The winner earns both money and social status.

-Pokémon battles are not just a matter of scratching and biting (though there is plenty of that).
-Monsters are also attuned with the natural elements, creating a multidimensional game of rock-paper-scissors: lightning-type attacks are strong against water-type Pokémon, water-type attacks are strong against fire-type Pokémon, and so on.

-This premise is (evidently) compelling.
-Seven generations of Pokémon handheld games have been released; each has been a top seller.
-The franchise has also made successful forays into console games, television, movies, trading cards, and mobile apps.

-But just because Pokémon is successful doesn't mean every part of it is perfect, or even good.
-In particular, the type interaction matrix -- the chart that lists the elemental types, as well as which are strong and weak against others -- is a mess:

-- In the first-generation games, there were 17 types, which is already a lot.
-Later generations added 3 more to improve balance.
-That's way too many to keep straight!
-- The matrix is sparse.
-Most types do not interact with one another.
-- The matrix is asymmetric -- lightning-type attacks are super effective (2x damage) against water-type Pokémon, but there is no multiplier for water-type attacks against lightning-type Pokémon.
-- Some types are elements (fire, water, poison, etc).
-Others describe the *shape* of the Pokémon (bug, dragon, ghost, etc).
-This creates some obvious problems... what does a dragon-type attack look like, and what should it be super effective against?
-- There is a type called "fighting."
-Fighting-type attacks are mostly punches and kicks, which requires that fighting-type Pokémon be anthropomorphic.
-I contend that if something has to wear pants to be decent, it's a person, not a Pokémon.

-- Some types share the same flavor space.
-Psychic, dark, ghost (and sometimes poison) are all "spooky."
-Water and ice are pretty similar -- grass+poison, bug+poison, rock+ground, ghost+poison

 STONE -> EARTH.
 Then brown is a good color. for the turtle with a garden on its back